alexa-samples/skill-sample-nodejs-test-automation/labs/lab08.md

 **8.2.6.** The last exercise is to break something.
 If the scripts you created during the last labs all work fine, it is now time to let a test run fail.
 Make an assertion in one of the YAML-files you know will go wrong, upload this file to the S3 bucket and wait for up to 5 minutes.
 In CloudWatch you can check if the alarm gets triggered.
 Once this has happened, you should receive an e-mail.

 ### **8.3.)
+IMPORTANT!
 Clean up**

-To avoid costs don't forget to:
+Please don't forget to:
+- remove or disbale the CloudWatch rule you created.
 - remove or disable the CloudWatch alarm you created.
-- remove or disbale the CloudWatch rule you created.

-If you'd like to remove all AWS resources you could also roll back and delete the CloudFormation stack.
-Just make sure you empty the S3 bucket before rolling it back.
+If you'd like to remove all AWS resources created in the previous labs you could also roll back and delete the CloudFormation stack.
+Just make sure you empty the S3 bucket before rolling it back as otherwise it will fail.

 [<< Lab 7](lab07.md) | **Lab 8**